Aliases for EGLN3 Gene

 GeneCards Summary for EGLN3 Gene

-EGLN3 (Egl-9 Family Hypoxia-Inducible Factor 3) is a Protein Coding gene.
-Diseases associated with EGLN3 include hypoxia and renal cell carcinoma.
-Among its related pathways are HIF-1 signaling pathway and Pathways in cancer.
+EGLN3 (Egl-9 Family Hypoxia Inducible Factor 3) is a Protein Coding gene.
+Diseases associated with EGLN3 include Hypoxia and Renal Cell Carcinoma.
+Among its related pathways are Pathways in cancer and Cellular Senescence.
 GO annotations related to this gene include oxidoreductase activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is ENSG00000268797.
+An important paralog of this gene is EGLN1.

 UniProtKB/Swiss-Prot for EGLN3 Gene